Make-up/online Testing Procedures

 While testing, if evidence is found or an observation has been made in regards to cheating, testing will be immediately stopped and all materials confiscated.
 Testing staff will notify the instructor at the time of the incident.
 Thereafter, decisions regarding further action, associated with cheating, will be deferred to the instructor.

-Behaviors, during testing, that will involve the student’s dismissal from the CTL testing center:
+Behaviors, during testing, that will involve the student’s dismissal from The Learning Hub’s testing center:

 - Using a cell phone

-- Using unauthorized aids (such as IPod, recording devices)
+- Using unauthorized aids (such as iPods, recording devices)

 - Giving or receiving assistance